 Thursday, December 17, 2015 (10:00 am – 11:00 am).

 We will rebroadcast the Honourable Lance S.G.
-Finch, QC’s discussion of making space within the Canadian legal landscape for Indigenous legal orders, and Grand Chief Edward John’s recent presentation on advancing the rights of Aboriginal peoples:
+Finch, KC’s discussion of making space within the Canadian legal landscape for Indigenous legal orders, and Grand Chief Edward John’s recent presentation on advancing the rights of Aboriginal peoples:

 Part I: The Duty to Learn: Taking Account of Indigenous Legal Orders in Practice, the Honourable Lance S.G.
-Finch, QC, the former Chief Justice of the British Columbia Court of Appeal (originally presented in November 2012) and
+Finch, KC, the former Chief Justice of the British Columbia Court of Appeal (originally presented in November 2012) and

 Part II: Perspectives and Best Practices in Aboriginal Law, Grand Chief Edward John, Executive Member, First Nations Summit (originally presented in November 2015)